 For courses that have no source files, check if the storyboards are available.
 If yes, they can be used for development.
 If storyboards are unavailable, check for the importance of the content.

 - If the content is simple, the course can be recorded as a video.

 - If the content is important and learners are to be engaged, rebuild them using an HTML5-based authoring tool.

 ii.
 Courses with relevant content

-Some courses may have relevant content but built in older authoring tools; the option would be to republish those courses in the newer version of tools that support HTML5 output.
+Some courses may have relevant content but built in older authoring tools; the option to convert Flash to HTML5 would be to republish those courses in the newer version of tools that support HTML5 output.

 iii.
 Courses with useful components